Győri ETO KC: 2012–2019 Reaching the top, long awaited triumph – Five Champions League titles

-2021–present, 70 unbeaten matches, 200th Champions League win
+2019–2024, 70 Unbeaten matches, 200th Champions League win, new direction(s)

+Danyi's first season as the head coach was one of ETO's best seasons so far.
+They did not just win all the titles possible, but remained unbeaten throughout the whole season.
+However, in May 2021 Danyi got sacked after a huge (nine goals) defeat against the domestic rivals Ferencváros, which also meant the team lost the National Championship title for the first time since 2015.
+The team lost two matches in total during Danyi's three-year tenure.
+Ambros Martín returned to the bench.
+In the Danyi era (2018–2021) ETO won one Hungarian Championship title, two Hungarian Cups and one Champions League final (against Russian Rostov, 25–24) as well as finishing third once in the most prestigious European competition (after losing to French Brest in the semi final).
+The COVID-19 pandemic also happened to appear around this time, all competitions were cancelled.

-On 4 June 2021 the legend and icon of Győri ETO KC, Anita Görbicz played her last match for the team and retired after spending 24 seasons playing for the club.
-Another important and outstanding player of the era, Eduarda Amorim also played her last match for the team that day, leaving the club after 12 seasons.
-The club holds the record for the longest unbeaten run in the EHF Champions League.
+During this period multiple players who were considered to be the leaders of the team decided to either leave the team, and fight for different kind of goals (Nycke Groot in 2019), or retire from professional sport.
+On 4 June 2021 the legend and icon of Győri ETO KC, Anita Görbicz played her last match for the team and retired after spending 24 seasons playing for the club, scoring 3797 times.
+Another important and outstanding player of the era, Eduarda Amorim also played her last match for the team that day, leaving the club after 12 seasons with 1742 goals by her name.
+The club retired the jersey numbers of both players.

+ETO holds the record for the longest unbeaten run in the EHF Champions League.
 Between 5 February 2018 and 6 February 2022 all their matches ended with either a victory or a draw.
 They set the record for 70 unbeaten matches in a row.
 In March 2022 it was announced that Csaba Bartha, the president of the club got his contract terminated on mutual consent.
-On 24 September 2022 ETO lost a Champions League group match to French side Metz in the Audi Aréna after almost 7 years since the last loss on home court.
+On 24 September 2022 ETO lost a Champions League group match to French side Metz in the Audi Aréna after almost seven years since the last loss on home court.